nojorada/ffDiaporama/readme.txt

 FFDIAPORAMA 3.0 - fork

-readme.txt on 21.05.2024
+readme.txt on 27.07.2024

-This fork of ffDiaporama is a further developed version from Gerd Kokerbeck for Win and was patched by Norbert Raschka for Linux Manjaro with Qt6
+This fork of ffDiaporama is a further developed version from Gerd Kokerbeck for Win and was patched by Norbert Raschka for Linux Manjaro with Qt6 and now also for ffmpeg>7

 ffDiaporama is a tools to make diaporama as video